chittur/distributed-and-gui-demo/ReadMe.md

 - **GuiApp**
 This module is the *View* of our User Experience layer, and defines its XAML based GUI.

-- **UnitTesting**
+- **Tests**
-This module defines the unit tests and integration tests for this project.
+This module defines unit tests, integration tests and end-to-end tests for this project.

 ![Class diagram](Images/ClassDiagram.jpeg)